umd-lhcb/ut-hw-doc/docs/lvr/lvr_assembly/lvr_assembly.md

 ## Final

 1. Repeat the continuity check above to ensure that the LHC4913 chips have not made contact with the baseplate during assembly.
+Measure the resistance between any of the grounds and the aluminum backplate.
+The resistance should be on the order of 100k ohms to ensure the backplate is not electrically connected to the LVR.

 2. Put a post-it note on the ESD bag matching the color of the CCM stickers, and put the LVR in the box for burn-in.